 - Do you like the platform?
 It’s painful and soul-destroying to spend time posting to a platform you hate.
 Outsourcing your social media marketing could be a great solution here.

 - Do you have the right content?
 Platforms such as Instagram and Pinterest are image-led sites.
-If you haven’t got the great photos or design skills, you’re going to run out of steam quickly.
+If you haven’t got the greatest photos or design skills, you’re going to run out of steam quickly.

 How often do you review whether the content you’re currently putting out is working?
 Sometimes?
 Never?

 When you make friends with your platform analytics, you are able to see which content resonates with your customers and do more of that.

 Start by looking for content with lots of likes, shares and comments.